How Bot Detection Actually Works in Web Analytics (2026)

 How do I know if my analytics data includes bot traffic?

-If you are using GA4 without additional bot protection, your data almost certainly includes bot traffic.
+If you run GA4 with nothing else on top, your data almost certainly carries bot traffic.
 The Imperva 2025 Bad Bot Report found that 51% of all web traffic is automated.
-Signs include: traffic spikes from datacenter locations (Ashburn, Virginia is a common one), sessions with zero engagement time, abnormally high bounce rates, and geographic anomalies that do not match your audience.
+The tells: spikes from datacenter locations (Ashburn, Virginia turns up a lot), sessions with zero engagement time, bounce rates that look too high, and traffic from places that have nothing to do with your audience.

 Does GA4 automatically filter bots?

-GA4 automatically excludes traffic from bots that identify themselves via the IAB/ABC International Spiders and Bots List.
-This catches search engine crawlers like Googlebot and Bingbot.
-It does not catch bots that use standard browser user-agents, bots from datacenter IPs, or headless browsers like Puppeteer.
+GA4 drops traffic from bots that name themselves on the IAB/ABC International Spiders and Bots List.
+That catches search engine crawlers like Googlebot and Bingbot.
+It does not catch bots wearing a standard browser user-agent, bots from datacenter IPs, or headless browsers like Puppeteer.
 In controlled tests, GA4 filtered zero bot sessions that used real browser user-agents.

 Can bots execute JavaScript?